-With the recent addition of Linux (Beta), the Chrome OS platform has been opened up to the ability to install native Linux applications.
+With the recent addition of being able to run a Linux terminal, the ChromeOS platform has been opened up to the ability to install native Linux applications.
 If you wish to use your Chromebook to complete The Odin Project, you will need to ensure you meet a couple requirements:

 Once you have successfully met both of these requirements, you should be able to follow along with the Linux instructions throughout the entire curriculum.